gkemmey/gray_matter/_posts/2020-07-17-filling-out-pdfs.md

 end
 ```

 Do you see what happened there?
 After calling `cell_type :field` we have access to a newly-defined class method `field`.
-DSL's are pure fucking magic, don't let anyone tell you otherwise 🔮 Anyway, let's attempt to demystify a bit:
+So calling `cell_type :field` needs to define `field` on the class:

 ```ruby
 module PDF